Internationally engaged and interconnected

 Internationalization will be intensified through advisory and support services to students, prospective students, employees and guests.
 The university is improving the preparation it offers for stays abroad, not just centrally but also in the faculties.
-It is strengthening its “welcoming culture” by creating additional offers of support (such as the welcome center, the buddy program, the cross-cultural mentoring program), improving communication between stuvus and international students and seeing them as future alumni who can get other people enthusiastic about the university.
+It is strengthening its “welcoming culture” by creating additional offers of support (such as the welcome center, the buddy program, the cross-cultural mentoring program or courses at the Language Center), improving communication between stuvus and international students and seeing them as future alumni who can get other people enthusiastic about the university.
 Another aim is to provide sufficient low-cost accommodation close to the university for students and guest scientists coming from abroad.

 International and intercultural perspectives also play a major role in the administration.
 Staff are interculturally adept and connected, services are available in both German and English and international employees, guests and students have fixed contact persons and ports of call.

 The strategic focus of international activities began in 2011, and was continued in the university’s overall strategy development from 2013 to 2018 as well as by internationalizing the HRK audit process in 2017.
 Representatives from all faculties, the central units, the administration as well as students have been in dialog with one another about the internationalization strategy since 2018 as part of the Steering Committee Internationalization, and are implementing this strategy together.

 The University of Stuttgart has concluded strategic partnerships with select foreign universities.
 Already in place are oneswith Jiao Tong University in Shanghai and Saint Petersburg Polytechnic University, for example.
 Others are being prepared for or in the planning stage.